Arco

 http://www.anglerguide.com/articles/104.html

-mountain lion and fowl with camera or gun in the area's
+lion and fowl with cameras or guns in the area's beautiful

 ATV or snowmobile riding up Antelope Canyon, Pass Creek

-or the Copper Basin.
+or the Copper Basin is simply beautiful.
 These are just a few of the routes

 available.